Mass separation in an asymmetric channel: Introduction

 Quite often, the separation of particles happens in microstructures such as porous media \cite{Schwartz_Nano}, microfluidic channels \cite{Muller}, and living tissues \cite{Newby_R}.
 These systems have attracted the attention of physicists, chemists, mathematicians, biologists, and engineers because the irregular shapes of the walls control the volume of the phase space accessible to the particles, due to which the entropic barriers arise and influence the diffusion of the particles in such systems \cite{Reguera_prl, Burada_CPC, Burada_prl}.
 So far, much effort has been devoted to developing the size-based separation of particles \cite{Reguera_prl,Rubi_prl,Sens_prl,Slapik_pra,Karimi_pre}.
 However, needless to say, the effective isolation of selected particles from the mixture, based on their mass, is much in demand in chemistry, biology, nanotechnology, and industry \cite{Mukhopadhyay_prl,Slapik_prl,Nagaoka_pre,Borromeo_prl}.
 It is because anomalies in bioparticles mass might be an important factor associated with disease initiation and propagation.
 For instance, it has been observed that the mass of a cancer cell is higher than a healthy one \cite{Suresh}.
 Thus, one needs to develop new innovative mass-based isolation techniques for the diagnosis and detection of diseases.
 Note that this is a very challenging task because, typically, identically sized particles may have different masses \cite{Slapik_prl}.

 In the present work, we introduce a mechanism to separate particles based on their mass when they diffuse in an asymmetric triangular channel under the influence of an oscillatory force and a static bias.
 The working principle relies on the entropic rectification of the noisy motion of particles in the presence of an oscillatory force \cite{Marchesoni, Reguera_prl, Muller, Reguera_pre, Khatri_JSTAT} and a static bias that further controls the movement of the particles.
 In particular, the strength of the entropic rectification depends strongly on the mass of the particles.
-Therefore, in the presence of a static bias, in the opposite direction to the channel direction, it is possible to separate particles of different masses by pushing them in opposite directions.
+Therefore, in the presence of a static bias which is applied in the opposite direction of the rectified velocity, it is possible to separate particles of lighter mass to move in its direction while the others drift opposite to it.
 The lighter particles follow the static bias, whereas heavier particles drift in the opposite direction resulting in an efficient and faster particle separation.

 The rest of this article is organized in the following way.
 In Sec.~\ref{sec:Model}, we introduce our model for the inertial Brownian particles of different masses subjected to external forces in a two-dimensional asymmetric channel.
 The results in the absence and presence of a static bias are discussed in Sec.~\ref{sec:Ab_staticbias} and Sec.~\ref{sec:staticbias}, respectively.
 Finally, we present the main conclusions in Sec.~\ref{Conclusions}.